jdabassett/jdabassett/README.md

 ### <img src="https://em-content.zobj.net/thumbs/240/apple/354/face-with-monocle_1f9d0.png" width="16px"> *Professional Competencies*

  * Curiosity
-    * My biggest strength is my curiosity and I often leverage it to motivate my progression and exploration.
+    * My biggest strength is my curiosity and I often leverage it to motivate my work and exploration.
  * Ambition
     * I have always been a self-starter.
 As long as I can keep my motivations straight, I can work independantly for months or years without outside validation.
  * Accountability